xexefe121/Spotifymcp/README.md

 - Get artist information including top tracks and related artists
 - Get album information and tracks
 - Access new releases and recommendations
-- Get audiobook information with market-specific content
+- Get audiobook information with market-specific content and chapters
 - Support for both Spotify IDs and URIs
 - Automatic token management with client credentials flow